allvpv/website/content/haotic-journey-through-envvars/index.md

 some custom IPC solution), forget about types, namespaces, or any kind of modern interface.

-> You have to use use an *environment variable*.
+> You have to use use an *environment variable*

+I will call them *envvar* through the rest of the article for brevity.

 Even a novice programmer is supposed to know what it is.
 They saw it at some point, maybe during a local setup that required exporting the `SECRET_KEY`, or when changing some deployment configuration.

-So what really are those *environment variables*?
+So what really are those envvars?
 Is it some kind of a special dictionary or map inside the operating system?
 If no, then who owns them and how do they propagate?
 And what can be stored inside them?

-Join me in exploring how environment variables really work on Linux.
+Join me in exploring how envvars really work on Linux.

 ## Where do they come from?